hexydec/htmldoc/docs/api/eq.md

 # eq()

-Builds a new HTMLDoc collection containing only the node at the index requested.
+Builds a new HTMLdoc collection containing only the node at the index requested.

 ```php
 $doc = new \hexydec\html\htmldoc();